semanticdata/mabuya/README.md

 ## Contributing

 We'd love your help!
-Please see [CONTRIBUTING.md](./CONTRIBUTING.md) to learn about the kinds of contributions we're looking for.
+Please see [CONTRIBUTING.md](.github/CONTRIBUTING.md) to learn about the kinds of contributions we're looking for.

+Please read and be aware of the [Code of Conduct](.github/CODE_OF_CONDUCT.md) before conttributing.

 ## Acknowledgements and Attributions